islandoftex/arara/website/content/manual/Logging.md

 Once all directives are properly composed, the tool checks for potential inconsistencies, such as invalid or reserved parameter keys.
-Then all directives are validated and internally mapped with special parameters, as previously described in Section~\ref{sec:directivenormalization}, on page~\pageref{sec:directivenormalization}.
+Then all directives are validated and internally mapped with special parameters.

 ```text
 All directives were validated.
 We are good to go.